nohponex/snake.js/README.md

 Controls
 =====
--Arrow keys OR WASD keys to move
+- Arrow keys OR WASD keys to move
--p to pause/resume
+- p to pause/resume
--Enter to start new
+- Enter to start new